wingel/sds7102/README.md

 On my machine, an Intel i7-2600 with 32Gbytes of RAM and a Samsung 850 EVO SSD, a clean build from scratch takes about 10 minutes.

+If you have sourced the Xilinx ISE settings file, the build script will automatically detect that the XILINX environment variable is set and synthesize a FPGA image from source, otherwise it will use the prebuilt image from "misc/sds7102.bin".

+Since synthesizing an FPGA image takes a long time the script will only do it once even if the FPGA sources have changed.
+If you want to resynthesize the FPGA image, remove "fpga/myhdl/wishbone/xilinx/sds7102.bin" and run "build.sh" again.

 If you are working on the Linux drivers or the applications you can rebuild only those parts by running make in the respective